 We move on to the general case when $X$ is only assumed to be $G_1$ and $S_2$.
 As we observed in \S \ref{sec:sing}, the result of Proposition \ref{prop:ext} holds actually in the general $G_1$ and $S_2$ case (we did not use at all that the singularities were slc); however we should be careful and work instead on a log-resolution of $(\Xnu, C_{\Xnu})$ because the formula $\nu^* K_X= K_{\Xnu}+C_{\Xnu}$ could not be meaningful anymore if $C_{\Xnu}$ is not Cartier, cf \S \ref{sec:cond} and the remarks following the identity \eqref{eq:can}.
 So the first conclusion is that the weight $\phi:=\log\omega^{n}$ on $\xreg$ extends on the normalization $\Xnu$ to a psh weight in $\mathcal{E}(\Xnu,\nu^*K_{X}).$ Then we take a log-resolution $\pi:X' \to \Xnu$ of the pair $(\Xnu, C_{\Xnu})$ where $C_{\Xnu}$ is the conductor of the normalization; a priori, this is just an effective divisor, possibly non-reduced.
 We write $(X',D')$ for the new pair that we obtain on $X'$.
 Then same arguments as earlier show that $D'$ has coefficients less than or equal to $1$, which amounts to saying that $(\Xnu, C_{\Xnu})$ is log canonical, or equivalently that $X$ has semi-log canonical singularities. \end{proof}

-To relate this to K-stability we recall that Odaka \cite{Odaka} has shown that, if $X$ is K-semistable, then $X$ has semi-log canonical singularities (recall that we assume that $X$ is $G_1$ and $S_2$ and that $K_{X}>0$).
-Conversely, if $X$ is semi-log canonical, then $X$ is K-stable \cite{od2}.
+To relate this to $K$-stability we recall that Odaka \cite{Odaka} has shown that, if $X$ is $K$-semistable, then $X$ has semi-log canonical singularities (recall that we assume that $X$ is $G_1$ and $S_2$ and that $K_{X}>0$).
+Conversely, if $X$ is semi-log canonical, then $X$ is $K$-stable \cite{od2}.
 Hence, combining our results with Odaka's results gives the following confirmation of the Yau-Tian-Donaldson conjecture for varieties being $G_1$ and $S_2$, with $K_{X}$ ample: \begin{theo} Let $X$ be a $G_1$ and $S_2$ projective variety such that $K_{X}$ is ample.
-Then $X$ admits a Kähler-Einstein metric iff $X$ is K-stable. \end{theo}
+Then $X$ admits a Kähler-Einstein metric iff $X$ is $K$-stable. \end{theo}